lunarys/vbackup/README.md

 }
 ```
 #### duplicati (over sftp)
+Send a backup to a remote destination using [duplicati](https://www.duplicati.com/) over sftp.
+Only really makes sense without creating a local backup before.

 | Key | Required | Default | Description |
 |-----|----------|---------|-------------|
 | directory_prefix | no | |  Prefix for the remote path. |